-- Fix memory corruption in gevent integration - Fix memoryview(zmq.Frame) with cffi backend - Fix threadsafety issue when closing sockets
+- Fix memory corruption in gevent integration - Fix memoryview(zmq.Frame) with cffi backend - Fix threadsafety issue when closing sockets asyncio: experimental support for Proactor eventloop if tornado 6.1 is available by running a selector in a background thread.

 - pypy Windows wheels are 64b-only, following an update in cibuildwheel 2.0 - deprecate zmq.utils.jsonapi and remove support for non-stdlib json implementations in send/recv_json.
 Custom serialization methods should be used instead.